MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-security-with-defender-for-cloud.md

 Follow these steps to enable Defender for Cloud for Azure Stack HCI.

 - Step 1: Turn on Foundational CSPM.
-- Step 2: Turn on Defender for Servers for Arc-enabled hosts and Arc VMs.
+- Step 2: Turn on Defender for Servers for individual servers and Arc VMs.

 ### Step 1: Turn on Foundational CSPM

 This step turns on the basic Defender for Cloud plan—at no extra cost.
-This plan lets you monitor and identify the steps that you can take to secure your Azure Stack HCI system.
+This plan lets you monitor and identify the steps that you can take to secure your Azure Stack HCI system, along with other Azure and Arc resources.
 For instructions, see [Enable Defender for Cloud on your Azure subscription](/azure/defender-for-cloud/connect-azure-subscription#enable-defender-for-cloud-on-your-azure-subscription).

-### Step 2: Turn on Defender for Servers for Arc-enabled hosts and Arc VMs
+### Step 2: Turn on Defender for Servers for individual servers and Arc VMs

-This step gets you enhanced security features including security alerts on individual servers and Arc-enabled VMs.
+This step gets you enhanced security features including security alerts on individual servers and Arc VMs.

 To do so, follow all the instructions in the [Enable the Defender for Servers plan](/azure/defender-for-cloud/tutorial-enable-servers-plan#enable-the-defender-for-servers-plan) section, which includes: